Learn about different kinds of fraud.

 We understand local business because we are a local business.
 As a bank homegrown and rooted in Utah neighborhoods, we have over a 100 year history of supporting people, programs, and events that enrich our community.
 We believe loyalty to lasting relationships, service and great products is the key ingredient to remaining strong.

-©Copyright 2017, First National Bank.
+©Copyright 2019, First Community Bank Utah, Division of Glacier Bank.
 All Rights Reserved.
 Member FDIC.
 Sitemap

 Your privacy is very important to us.We would like to advise you that Internet email is not secure.
 Please do not submit any information that you consider confidential.
 We recommend you do not include your social security or account number or other specific identifying information.

-You are leaving First National Bank of Layton's website and linking to a third party site.
-Please be advised that you will then link to a website hosted by another party, where you will no longer be subject to, or under the protection of, the privacy and security policies of First National Bank of Layton.
+You are leaving the bank's website and linking to a third party site.
+Please be advised that you will then link to a website hosted by another party, where you will no longer be subject to, or under the protection of, the privacy and security policies of First Community Bank Utah, Division of Glacier Bank.
 We recommend that you review and evaluate the privacy and security policies of the site that you are entering.
-First National Bank of Layton assumes no liability for the content, information, security, policies or transactions provided by these other sites.
+First Community Bank Utah, Division of Glacier Bank assumes no liability for the content, information, security, policies or transactions provided by these other sites.

 The information presented in the Business Online Banking demo is for demonstration purposes only.
 Actual Business Online Banking profiles and entitlements may vary for users.